frwololo/warnel-chawpiovs/README.md

 ## Current Status (General)
 As of this writing, this simulator supports the Core Box with its 3 villains and 5 heroes.
 There is no tutorial included, and, although the rules are automatically handled by the engine, it will quickly become confusing if you are not already familar with the original game.

-Rules can be found [here](https://images-cdn.fantasyflightgames.com/filer_public/ab/be/abbef836-d5ef-4241-b2bd-1062df73f367/mvc01_learn_to_play_eng-compressed.pdf). (if broken link, go to [fantasy flight's official page](https://www.fantasyflightgames.com/en/products/marvel-champions-the-card-game/), scroll down to "support/rules" and select "Leanr to play"
+Rules can be found [here](https://images-cdn.fantasyflightgames.com/filer_public/ab/be/abbef836-d5ef-4241-b2bd-1062df73f367/mvc01_learn_to_play_eng-compressed.pdf). (if broken link, go to [fantasy flight's official page](https://www.fantasyflightgames.com/en/products/marvel-champions-the-card-game/), scroll down to "support/rules" and select "Learn to play"

 For all intents and purposes, Warnel Chawpiovs works for a single player using 1 or 2 heroes.
 Other game modes, in particular Multiplayer, are hit and miss.
 The Multiplayer layer in particular is a disgusting pile of race conditions and I'm not sure I have the skills to fix it for now.
 * Single Player Mode: